Goldman, Citi among banks curbing Italy trips over coronavirus fears - sources

 Citi, Credit Suisse, Goldman Sachs and Nomura declined to comment.
 Lazard was not immediately available.

-Coronavirus infections have soared across northern Italy in the past few days, causing almost 300 cases and 11 deaths.
+Coronavirus infections have soared across northern Italy in the past few days, causing almost 300 cases and seven deaths.

-It is the first time banks have restricted trips within Europe as most financial institutions have so far only applied travel bans to mainland China.
+It is the first time banks have restricted trips within Europe as most financial institutions have so far only applied travel bans to mainland China, imposing a 14-day quarantine on those who recently returned.

+Most bankers in London who want to see clients in Italy fear they may face similar quarantines.

+Paris-based bankers have been urged to follow recommendations issued by the French government for people returning from “risky countries” - now including northern Italy - to stay home for 14 days, two of the sources said.

 Nearly 300 people in Italy have come down with the virus since Friday, latest data showed, the vast majority of them in the wealthy northern regions of Lombardy and Veneto.